Frozen Shoulder

 What are the Best Treatment Methods for a Frozen Shoulder?

 Treatment for adhesive capsulitis includes anti-inflammatory medications and physical therapy to try to maintain or improve motion.
 An injection of steroid (or cortisone) can sometimes improve symptoms.
 If this is unsuccessful, a manipulation under anesthesia usually leads to rapid improvement in symptoms.
-This involves being put to sleep by Dr. Fuchs for a few minutes while the shoulder is manipulated and the scar tissue is broken up.
+This involves being put to sleep for a few minutes while the shoulder is manipulated and the scar tissue is broken up.
 Occasionally, patients in the Seattle area will require an arthroscopic procedure to break up the scar tissue.